nwmaker/imageop/README.md

 }
 ```

+Two images:
-Two images: monarch bottom, clown fish on top.
+monarch is bottom, clown fish on top.
 On hover, one image to another.
+fade has the similar effect but animated in opacity.